brett8883/DJI_Super-Patcher/Readme.md

 You can download a stock version of 01.04.0300 if you need one with the DankDownloader tool https://github.com/cs2000/DankDroneDownloader or directly from http://dji.polybotes.feralhosting.com/DJI-Firmware/BIN/Mavic%20Pro%20(Incl%20Platinum%20and%20Alpine)/V01.04.0300_Mavic_dji_system.bin

+Then load and then flash it with DUMLdore https://github.com/jezzab/DUMLdore

 This modification will

 Remove height limits from the firmware.